Jump City: Seattle

-Jump City: Seattle was an American television series that formerly aired on G4 in 2011.
+Jump City: Seattle is an American television series that aired on G4 from February 15 to April 5, 2011.
 It featured four of the top freerunning and parkour teams in the United States participating in a parkour competition.
 Each week, the athletes competed in different parkour challenges spread out across the streets of Seattle.
 The series ran for eight episodes and was not renewed for a second season.
 Team Tempest, led by Levi Meeuwenberg and Brian Orosco of American Ninja Warrior fame, won the competition.

 Background

 Jump City: Seattle was promoted as the first American championship parkour competition.
 It was hosted by G4 correspondent Blair Herter and Parkour veteran Brady Romberg.
 Filming of the show was based in Seattle, and the show was produced by Fremantle Media, North America.
 The series premiere aired on February 15, 2011 with the season finale episode airing on April 5, 2011.

 The show follows four teams participating in the Pro Parkour League (PPL), which was created specifically for the show.
 Four locations were used for the competition: Seattle City Hall, Freeway Park, Pioneer Square, Seattle Center, and Qwest Field.

 After the show aired, several athletes competed in the subsequent season of American Ninja Warrior, which then aired on G4.
 One of the show's participants, David "Young Flip" Rodriguez, remain a top competitor to this day.